loukacodes/loukacodes/README.md

 **Full Stack Web Development Certification** in Computer Software Engineering at _Free Code Camp_

-**Developing modern web platforms** in Open University of Applied Sciences, Information and Communication Technology at _Helsinki Metropolia University of Applied Sciences_ (2016 - 2017)
+**Developing modern web platforms course** in Open University of Applied Sciences, Information and Communication Technology at _Helsinki Metropolia University of Applied Sciences_ (2016 - 2017)

 **Bachelor of Applied Science - BASc, Engineering** in Automation Engineering